This Meatball French Bread Pizza is a family favorite. It’s ready in under 20 minutes and is easy to make ahead of time too.

 I used frozen turkey meatballs that I snagged once from Costco.
 When I feel up to it I make my own meatballs but I liked the neutral flavor of these ones so I could use them for Sweet and Sour Meatballs as well.
 Versatility is important my friends!

-I halved them because otherwise the pizza would have been impossible to eat.
-As it was my 5 year old was complaining his mouth wasn’t big enough to eat it.
+I halved them because otherwise, the pizza would have been impossible to eat.
+As it was my 5 years old was complaining his mouth wasn’t big enough to eat it.
 His mouth is sure big enough for too many other things though 😉

 More Recipes You Might Like

 Looking for more?
 Check out all of the quick easy recipes for dinner on It Is a Keeper.

 ⭐ Did you make this recipe?
 Please give it a star rating below! ⭐

 - Cover each french bread half with the sauce.
 Next, place the meatballs over each half.
 Top with cheese and sprinkle the oregano over everything.Bake for 12-15 minutes until cheese is melted.

 - Want to scale a recipe up or down?
 Simply type in a new serving amount and the recipe will automatically adjust!

 - When a recipe call for House Seasoning Blend, you can use this recipe or substitute salt and pepper to taste.